HiveMQ Edge Protocol Adapters

 url

-The URL to the HTTP server for data requests.
+The URL of the HTTP endpoint.

 URL